 - Neurological disorders.
 Certain disorders — such as multiple sclerosis, muscular dystrophy and Parkinson's disease — can cause dysphagia.

-- Pharyngeal diverticula.
-A small pouch that forms and collects food particles in your throat, often just above your esophagus, leads to difficulty swallowing, gurgling sounds, bad breath, and repeated throat clearing or coughing.
+- Pharyngoesophageal diverticulum (Zenker's diverticulum).
+A small pouch that forms and collects food particles in the throat, often just above the esophagus, leads to difficulty swallowing, gurgling sounds, bad breath, and repeated throat clearing or coughing.

 - Cancer.
 Certain cancers and some cancer treatments, such as radiation, can cause difficulty swallowing.

 - Aging.
 Due to natural aging and normal wear and tear on the esophagus as well as a greater risk of certain conditions, such as stroke or Parkinson's disease, older adults are at higher risk of swallowing difficulties.
 But dysphagia isn't considered a normal sign of aging.